I sew myself a stylish and elegant pair of trousers: the Paloma by Coralie Bijasson

 The technical points are:

-- sewing the darts and pleats
+- sewing the clips and pleats

 - sewing the crotch seams